-(4) Gaining competitive advantage, etc. through data accumulation
+(4) Gaining competitive advantage through data accumulation, etc.

 As described in Section 3-1 above, if an algorithm/AI could significantly impact the quality/performance of products and services, the availability of access to competitively important data can affect the quality/performance of products and services.
 Also, if data-driven network effects work, data collection may improve in a sustained and amplified manner after a provider's scale reaches a certain level (critical mass).